laobubu/HyperMD/docs/index.md

 ### with bundlers (webpack / parcel-bundler...)

-First of all, run `npm i hypermd codemirror`, then let's make a simpliest `index.html`.
+First of all, run `npm install hypermd codemirror` and `npm install katex marked` (or you may skip latter two libs and remove `powerpack` parts from the code)

+Now, code time.
+Make a simple `index.html`

 ```html
 <!DOCTYPE HTML>